multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

 Documentation in this section is preliminary and subject to change.
 :::

-As of July 2022, erdjs' Wallet Connect provider does not allow one to sign arbitrary messages (only transaction signing is supported).
+As of July 2022, sdk-js' Wallet Connect provider does not allow one to sign arbitrary messages (only transaction signing is supported).

 ## The Hardware Wallet (Ledger) Provider